AzethMeron/PAMSI_SPD/README.md

 # SPD

-Polish programs used for PAMSI and SPD PWr courses, most important thing here is tester-przykład directory, with Tester template in it.
-It is well documented (in polish tho) and can be used to test performance of algorithms.
+Polish programs used for PAMSI and SPD PWr courses.
+Includes:\
+- proper implementation of Dijkstra algorithm for graph represented using matrix and list\
+- unfinished implementation of Bellman algorithm for same purpse (no check for negative cyckles)\
+- implementation of NEH algorithm\
+- implementation of Schrage algorithm\
+- implementation of Carlier algorithm\
+- Well-documented tester for SPD, and not-so-well maintained tester for PAMSI.\